weBoost sees a 100% lift in year-over-year conversion rate

 Original weBoost homepage

-The page included a fairly strong hero section with a good value proposition statement: “Stop dropped calls.
-Improve call quality.”
-But, like the Energizer Bunny, the page just kept going and going.
+The page included a fairly strong hero section with a good value proposition – “Stop dropped calls.
+Improve call quality” – but it’s length was a problem.

 There was so much information to process on the homepage — but was all of this content really necessary?